Eschatologue/CM_wiki/docs/class/cleric/index.md

 You know one extra cantrip from the Cleric spell list (see your Spellcasting feature for information on preparing spells).
 In addition, your mystical connection to the divine gives you a bonus to your Intelligence (Religion) checks.
 The bonus equals your Wisdom modifier (minimum of +1).

 ### Level 1: Spellcasting

-You have learned to cast spells through prayer, meditation, and devotion.
-See the Player's Handbook for the rules on spellcasting.
-The information below details how you use those rules as a Cleric.
+You have learned to cast spells through prayer and meditation.
+See chapter 7 for the rules on spellcasting.
+The information below details how you use those rules with Cleric spells, which appear on the [Cleric spell list](../../spells/class-specific/cleric.md) later in the class's description.

 #### Cantrips